Italy's Napolitano speeds search for new government

-ROME Italy's president held urgent talks on Tuesday aimed at naming a prime minister to head a coalition government backed by the rival parties on the centre-left and centre-right and end two months of post-election stalemate.
+ROME Italy's president held urgent talks on Tuesday aimed at naming a prime minister to head a coalition government backed by the rival parties on the center-left and center-right and end two months of post-election stalemate.

 Hopes that a government can be formed quickly gave a further boost to financial markets on Tuesday, with the yield on 10-year Italian government bonds dropping below 4 percent and the spread, or risk premium over German bonds, narrowing further.

-The young centre-left mayor of Florence, Matteo Renzi, also emerged as a possible candidate.
+The young center-left mayor of Florence, Matteo Renzi, also emerged as a possible candidate.

-Silvio Berlusconi's centre-right People of Freedom (PDL) party said it had no objections to Renzi after his name was suggested by the centre-left Democratic Party (PD) late on Monday.
+Silvio Berlusconi's center-right People of Freedom (PDL) party said it had no objections to Renzi after his name was suggested by the center-left Democratic Party (PD) late on Monday.

 But Renzi, 38, who opinion polls indicate is the country's most popular politician, later played down the possibility.